Introducing digital NSW parks passes

 Day passes for all fee-collecting parks will be transitioning to digital passes in stages.
 They will continue to be available at pay points, entry stations or NPWS visitor centres in the park.

-From 20 April 2021, the following 11 national parks in Greater Sydney will offer digital day passes, in addition to printed tickets.
+The following 11 national parks in Greater Sydney now offer digital day passes, in addition to printed tickets.

 - Royal National Park